woleet/woleet-cli/README.md

 ## Generate models from OpenAPI/Swagger specifications

-The tool calls the Woleet API and the IDServer API using model classes generated from their OpenAPI/Swagger specification.
+The tool calls Woleet API and ID.Server API using model classes generated from their OpenAPI/Swagger specification.
 If this specification were to be changed, model classes can be updated using the following commands:

 ```bash